Blog

 • Right to restrict processing: Data subjects can restrict how companies process their information in certain circumstances.

-• Right to object to processing: Data subjects can object to how companies use their personal data, including for purposes such as profiling, marketing, and research.
+• Right to object to processing: Data subjects can object to how companies use their data, including for purposes such as profiling, marketing, and research.

-As you can see, the rights in particular of your potential and current customers differ across CCPA and GDPR.
-Refer to this handy infographic to summarize the differences.
+As you can see, the rights, in particular of your potential and current customers, differ across CCPA and GDPR.

 Though CCPA and GDPR offer similar rights, they also differ in key ways, as you saw previously.